Burn (Deep Purple song): History

 "Burn" served as the band's concert opener for two years, taking over from "Highway Star".
 It opened Deep Purple's televised set at the California Jam festival two months after its release, on 6 April 1974.

 After Purple's 1976 split, Coverdale formed his Whitesnake, which over the years featured Purple members Jon Lord and Ian Paice, and performed Deep songs from the lineups he was part of, Mark III and IV, such as "Burn", "Mistreated", "Might Just Take Your Life" and "Stormbringer".

 After the Deep Purple 1984 reunion, the song was no longer played, as Mark II vocalist Ian Gillan would not sing songs from the Mark III and IV eras.
 The band did perform "Burn" live in 1991, during the time in which Gillan was briefly replaced by Joe Lynn Turner.
 Purple also played the "Burn" riff during "Speed King" medley in live performances in 1993.

 Glenn Hughes has regularly performed "Burn" live, both as a solo artist and with the band Black Country Communion.

 In a Billboard interview, Eddie Van Halen named "Burn" one of his all-time favourite guitar riffs.

+Ian Paice's drumming on the track, which unusually but seamlessly integrates fills during the verses, has also earned praise from critics and reviewers.
+Steve Newton (Ear of Newt) states, "'Burn' kicked off with a killer guitar riff and transformed into a six-minute monster of virile vocals and Hammond organ-infused '70s boogie-rock.
+But the thing that always blew me away most about the song was Paice’s amazingly solid yet swinging drumwork.
+His phenomenal skinbashing on that track is definitely bless-worthy."

 Song structure

+Songwriting is credited to Blackmore, Lord, Paice and Coverdale.

 Both David Coverdale (all verses & chorus) and Glenn Hughes (chorus & bridge) sing lead vocals on "Burn".
 Ritchie Blackmore (guitar) and Jon Lord (organ, synthesizer) both have solos in the full-length version of the song.
 Blackmore's solo follows the first two verses and the bridge, while Lord's is between the second bridge and third verse.
 Lord uses both the Hammond organ and ARP Odyssey synthesizer in his solo.